Event date

 Overview

-Following the publication of several sector-defining reports last year, we look forward to reconnecting with our members and sharing latest sector insights, focussing on planning, designing, developing and managing our future housing in the context of Age-Friendly Homes and Connected Communities.
+Following the publication of several sector-defining reports last year, we were delighted to reconnect with our members and share the latest sector insights, focusing on planning, designing, developing and managing our future housing in the context of Age-Friendly Homes and Connected Communities.

-Join us for the Leeds "Festival of Ideas" where we’ll focus on the latest policy discussions surrounding the Older People’s Housing Taskforce and All-Party Parliamentary Group on Housing and Care for Older People Inquiries.
-With impressive keynote speakers and sector showcases, this event will also explore housing choices through the lens of innovative sector developments, including age-friendly design, placemaking, technology and adaptations.
+Taking place in Leeds "Festival of Ideas", we focused on the latest policy discussions surrounding the Older People’s Housing Taskforce and All-Party Parliamentary Group on Housing and Care for Older People Inquiries.
+With impressive keynote speakers and sector showcases, this event explored housing choices through the lens of innovative sector developments, including age-friendly design, placemaking, technology and adaptations.

-Whether you’re a policy maker, housing professional, or interested in the future of housing, this conference will provide valuable insights, host engaging conversations and highlight key sector advancements.
+We were joined by policy maker, housing professional, or those interested in the future of housing, as the conference will provided valuable insights, hosted engaging conversations and highlighted key sector advancements.

 We are immensely grateful to our select group of sponsors who have made it possible for us to resume our free-of-charge, high-profile conferences for Housing LIN members.